The MECERN Book Corner

 Julia Burkhardt (Ludwig-Maximilians-University Munich) presented:

-Budapest: ELKH Eötvös Loránd Research Network, Research Centre for the Humanities, 2022.
+- Attila Zsoldos: The Golden Bull of Hungary, Budapest: ELKH Eötvös Loránd Research Network, Research Centre for the Humanities, 2022.

 Gábor Klaniczay (Central European University) presented:

-Dávid Falvay: Vernacular Hagiography and Meditation Literature in Late Medieval Italy Budapest: ELTE Eötvös Kiadó, 2022.
+Dávid Falvay: Vernacular Hagiography and Meditation Literature in Late Medieval Italy, Budapest: ELTE Eötvös Kiadó, 2022.

 Le Meditationes vitae Christi in volgare secondo il codice Paris, BnF, it.
-115 Edizione, commentario e riproduzione del corredo iconografico, ed. by Diego Dotto, Dávid Falvay, Antonio Montefusco.
-Venezia: Edizioni Ca’ Foscari – Digital Publishing, 2021.
+115 Edizione, commentario e riproduzione del corredo iconografico, ed. by Diego Dotto, Dávid Falvay, Antonio Montefusco, Venezia: Edizioni Ca’ Foscari – Digital Publishing, 2021.

 Miklós Földváry (Eötvös Loránd University) presented: